thevortexalpha/mini-logger-discord-bot/README.md

 # mini-logger-discord-bot
-This bot will monitor &amp; log guild activities [WORK IN PROGRESS]
+This bot will monitor &amp; log guild activities [DEFUNCT]

 This bot is designed exclusively for RWE.